bobthebuilder4life/web-auto-cliker/README.md

 Im making a new version working for cookie cliker.

+There is a new very simplefied autoclicker, that can go up to 10k CPS, its kinda laggy.

 just press the bookmared thing, then press the buttion you want to auto click, then done!

 This auto clicker has an CPS counter and clicker counter.